 2 hours of lectures, 2 hours of rehearsals and 2 hour group work with tutor.
 Mandatory assignments which must be completed during the course.
 Rules for mandatory assignments.

 This course has digital examination.
-4 hour written exam at the end of the semester.
+4 hour written exam at the end of the semester and one midterm exam.
 Mandatory assignments must be approved prior to the exam.

 Examination support material

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 This course offers both postponed and resit of examination.
 Read more: